Get the Most for Your Scrap Aluminium

 Find yourself a piece of aluminium that’s as clean as a whistle and you’ll be in with a grin.
 Clean means aluminium that’s not mixed with steel (or any other metal, for that matter) and has no contaminants, like wood, glass, or plastic.
 The cleaner the aluminium, the higher the grade and therefore the price.
 Aluminium is weighed and paid for by the kilogram.

-• Domestic aluminium is essentially any scrap aluminium that’s not extruded or cast with minimal contamination (such as oil, plastic, dirt, grease, paint, or anodised).
-This can include pots, roof sheeting, ladders, guttering, boats, some car bonnets, and window frames with rivets or screws.
-To be graded as domestic, your aluminium can be slightly ‘dirty’, like a ladder with rivets and joins for example.
+• Domestic aluminium includes any scrap aluminium that isn’t extruded or cast and has minimal contamination.
+That means a small amount of oil, plastic, dirt, grease, paint, or anodised finishes is okay.
+You’ll usually find this in pots, roof sheeting, ladders, guttering, boats, some car bonnets, and window frames with rivets or screws.
+To qualify as domestic, your aluminium can be slightly ‘dirty’—like a ladder with joins and rivets.

-• Aluminium extrusion usually comes in the form of off-cuts or damaged raw material from aluminium joinery factories.
-It comes in different forms and can be powder coated, anodised, or mill finished.
-To be considered extrusion, it must be clean of all non-aluminium attachments and shouldn’t include steel bolts, plastic, screws, or any other impurities otherwise it will be considered ‘domestic’ grade.
+• Aluminium extrusion usually comes from off-cuts or damaged raw material from aluminium joinery factories.
+It appears in different forms—powder coated, anodised, or mill finished.
+To be considered extrusion, the material must be clean of any non-aluminium attachments.
+That means no steel bolts, plastic, screws, or other impurities.
+Otherwise, we’ll grade it as domestic.

 Scrap aluminium extrusion for metal recycling